For Occidental Petroleum Corporation [OXY], Analyst sees a rise to $74. What next?

-Occidental Petroleum Corporation [NYSE: OXY] traded at a low on 06/17/22, posting a -1.99 loss after which it closed the day’ session at $55.68.
+Occidental Petroleum Corporation [NYSE: OXY] gained 2.55% or 1.43 points to close at $57.52 with a heavy trading volume of 45278268 shares.
 The company report on May 23, 2022 that Occidental Announces Tender Results and Upsize of Cash Tender Offers for Certain of its Senior Notes.

 3 Tiny Stocks Primed to Explode